A Geometric Substructure for Quantum Dynamics

 \section{Abstract}

 The description of a closed quantum system is extended with the identification of an underlying substructure enabling an expanded formulation of dynamics in the Heisenberg picture.
 Between measurements a ``state point" moves in an underlying multi-dimensional complex projective space with constant velocity determined by the quantum state vector.
-Following a measurement the point changes direction and moves with new constant velocity along one of several possible new orthogonal paths with probabilities determined by Born's Rule.
+Following a measurement the point changes direction and moves with new constant velocity along one of several possible new orthogonal paths with probabilities determined by the Born Interpretation of the state vector.
 From this previously hidden substructure a new picture of quantum dynamics and quantum measurements emerges without violating existing no-go theorems regarding hidden variables.
-A natural generalisation to a Riemannian substructure is proposed, which suggests an interaction of quantum measurements with the background gravitational field.
+A natural generalisation to a Riemannian substructure is proposed, determined by the entropy of the background environment.
+This leads to a suggested interaction between the substructure of quantum dynamics and the background gravitational field.

 15mm

 {\bf email:} ajb@maths.uq.edu.au 3mm